-232. If this Court finds that Defendants' actions as cited above are lawful; they are still liable under prima facie tort.

-233. Prima facie tort refers to the cause of action arising out of the intentional infliction of economic damage, without excuse or justification.
-Board of Education v.
-Farmingdale Classroom Teachers Asso., 38 N.Y.2d 397, 406 (1975).
+- 222. If this Court finds Defendants' actions as cited above are lawful; they are still liable under prima facie tort. - 223.
+Prima facie tort refers to the cause of action arising out of the intentional infliction of economic damage, without excuse or justification.
+Board of Education v Farmingdale Classroom Teachers Asso., 38 N.Y.2d 397, 406 (1975).

-234. Both Defendants Shepherd and McNeilage wrote and published their first articles as part of their never ending war against men's rights activists.
-They believe such advocates for the minority and their ideas are barbaric threats to women; otherwise, why resort to so many false statements and false connotations about the Male Studies courses and the creators.

-235. Further evidence of Shepherd and McNeilage's invidious discrimination against men's rights activists is that they did not publish articles criticizing Women's Studies at the University even though some of those courses propagate misandry.

-236. Plaintiff alleges that when these two reporters set out to write their first articles, their intent was to harm the men's rights advocates who created the Male Studies courses by using their not insubstantial power of the press to create a pseudo-controversy that the University in these times of pogroms against non-conformist men's rights advocates would quickly end by canceling the courses.

-237. The wholesale discrimination against men's rights activists teaching Male Studies courses is not warranted as legitimate reporting.
+- 224. Both Shepherd and McNeilage wrote and published their first articles as part of their never ending war against men's rights activists.
+They believe such advocates for the minority and their ideas are barbaric dangers to women; otherwise, why resort to so many false statements and false connotations about the courses and the creators. - Further evidence of Shepherd and McNeilage's invidious discrimination against men's rights activists is that they did not publish articles criticizing Women's Studies at the University even though some of its courses propagate misandry. - Plaintiff alleges that when these two reporters set out to write their first articles, their intent was to harm the men's rights advocates who created the Male Studies courses by using their not insubstantial power of the press to create a pseudo-controversy that the University in these times of pogroms against non-conformist men's rights advocates would quickly end by canceling the courses. - The wholesale discrimination against men's rights activists teaching Male Studies courses is not warranted as legitimate reporting.
 See Wilson v.
 Hacker, 200 Misc.
 124, 127, 136-137 (N.Y.
 Sup.
-1950).

-238. Whenever an otherwise lawful act has become unlawful because the actor's motives were malevolent, the court is called upon to analyze and weigh the conflicting interests of the parties and of the public in order to determine which shall prevail.
+1950). - Whenever an otherwise lawful act has become unlawful because the actor's motives were malevolent, the court is called upon to analyze and weigh the conflicting interests of the parties and of the public in order to determine which shall prevail.
 Brandt v.
 Winchell, 3 N.Y.2d 628, 634-635 (1958).

-239. In this case, there is no public gain.
+There is no justification where the public's gain does not outweigh the harm to Plaintiff.
+Lee S. Kreindler, N.Y.
+Law of Torts, § 1.96. - 229.
+In this case, there is no public gain.
 The doors to knowledge, history and ideas have been closed to the students at a public university.
-The two articles eliminated the opportunity for students to learn about how the laws in America and England treated the sexes differently over the past 250 years because two self-righteous, narrow minded reporters whose employers allowed them to do what the U.S. Supreme Court once warned against:
+The two articles eliminated the opportunity for students to learn about how the laws in America and England treated the sexes differently over the past 250 years because two self-righteous, narrow minded reporters have done what the U.S. Supreme Court once warned against: